ncsu-decifr/tbas-tutorial/tutorial4.md

     Next click the **update metadata** button to edit the attributes table.
 ![](images/tbas-tutorial4/Tutorial4.15.png)

 16. Clicking the download button will download the current specimen metadata.
 Download and open the spreadsheet.
-Take note of the filename.
 ![](images/tbas-tutorial4/Tutorial4.16.png)

-17. Sort the spreadsheet by Species so that all of the unknowns are grouped together (unknown_query).
+17. 1)	When the specimen metadata is downloaded, it will be a CSV file named as the run number (in this example, 4FJRGNWC.csv).
+Sort the spreadsheet by Species so that all of the unknowns are grouped together (unknown_query).
 ![](images/tbas-tutorial4/Tutorial4.17.png)

-18. Edit these unknown_query entries in the species column to match what was shown in the placement tree, which was Ramularia_collo-cygni.
-If the unknown sequences were not placed with high confidence (i.e. cumulative likelihood weights > 0.96), then you might want to assign them to a higher taxonomic scale (e.g. genus) where there is more placement confidence.
-Save this new file with a different name.
-In this example, the file was saved as “placement_round1”.
+18. Edit these unknown_query entries in the species column to match what was shown in the placement tree, which was *Ramularia_collo-cygni*.
+If the unknown sequences were not placed with high confidence (i.e. cumulative likelihood weights > 0.96), then the user might want to assign them to a higher taxonomic scale (e.g. genus) where there is more placement confidence.
+This file can be saved using the same name or it can be renamed, if desired.
+The changes will only be saved on the user’s local computer.
 ![](images/tbas-tutorial4/Tutorial4.18.png)

 19. Go back to the Update Attributes page where the current specimen metadata was downloaded from and **upload** the _edited_ specimen metadata.
 The edited file could also be copied and pasted into the field, if desired.
 Click **Submit**.